DOGE's market value has risen 14% to almost $11 billion this month.

-Dogecoin is a parody cryptocurrency created by Australian entrepreneur Jackson Palmer and software engineer Billy Markus in 2013.
-In an interview, Palmer said the idea for the project came from two internet tabs he had open on his computer at the time: one with a viral internet meme of a Japanese Shiba Inu “doge,” and the other with a list of the recently added cryptocurrency projects to the market.
+Dogecoin was created by Palmer and Markus in 2013.
+In an interview in 2019, Palmer said the idea for the project came from two internet tabs he had open on his computer at the time, including one with a viral internet meme of a Japanese Shiba Inu “doge” and the other with a list of the recently added cryptocurrency projects to the market.

 Palmer jokingly coined the phrase “Dogecoin” to himself and took to his Twitter account to post the now-infamous line, “Investing in Dogecoin, pretty sure it’s the next big thing.”
 It immediately sparked interest from the meme-fuelled crypto community.

-Dogecoin officially went live on Dec.
-6, 2013, and became an instant hit with the community.
-After two weeks, the r/Dogecoin Reddit channel had over 19,000 users and the price of DOGE (the ticker symbol for the project’s official token) skyrocketed 300%, despite China announcing a ban on payment companies from dealing with Bitcoin at the time.
+Dogecoin officially went live in December 2013, and became an instant hit with the community.
+After two weeks, the r/Dogecoin Reddit channel had over 19,000 users and the price of DOGE, the ticker symbol for the project’s official token, skyrocketed 300%, even though at the time China announced a ban on payment companies from dealing with bitcoin.

 In 2014, DogeTipBot, a third-party tipping service, was created that interfaced with Reddit and allowed users to send dogecoin microtransactions to each other for posting favorable content.
-This service was instrumental in encouraging the early use of doge and also played a huge role in exposing non-crypto users to digital tokens for the very first time.
-By August, DogeTipBot had become the crypto industry’s leading tipping service with over 70,000 sign-ups and ran for three years before shutting down.
+The service was instrumental in encouraging the early use of doge and also played a huge role in exposing non-crypto users to digital tokens for the first time.

-In 2015, Palmer and Markus stepped away from Dogecoin, calling the community “toxic” and criticizing it for being “white male-dominated” and marred by “buzzword-filled business ideas.”
-More recently, Markus said the dogecoin market has fallen foul to “Pump and dumping, rampant greed,” as well as “hype without research”.
+In 2015, Palmer and Markus stepped away from Dogecoin, calling the community “toxic” and criticizing it for being “white male dominated” and marred by “buzzword-filled business ideas.”
+More recently, Markus said the dogecoin market has been marked by “pump and dumping, rampant greed” and “hype without research”.

 The project was left in the hands of volunteer developers from the dogecoin community, who infrequently update the underlying code.